huggingface/blog/safetensors-official.md

 # Going forward

-For `transformers` (and HuggingFace at large, it includes all major projects) the master plan is as follows:
+For Hugging Face, EleutherAI and StabilityAI the master plan is to embrace this format by default.

+EleutherAI is planning on adding support for converting models trained with GPT-NeoX to `safetensors`.

+For instance within `transformers` library we are doing the following:

 - [x] Create `safetensors`
 - [x] Verify it works and can deliver on all promises (lazy load for llms, single file for all frameworks, faster loads)